guitarvydas/ps/If Then Else Is A Low Level Construct (Don't Use It).md

-*If-then-else* was invented to describe return data from functions.
+*Cond* was originally invented to describe return data from functions.

 In some situations, the return data should be something, in other situations the return data might be something else.

-*If-then-else* was then mis-applied to expressing sequencing.
+*Cond* was then extended to *if-then-else* and was then mis-applied to expressing sequencing.

 Low-level usages of *if-then-else* for sequencing usually involve *flags* and various kinds of global variables.